Andrew-157/c_training_1/4-c_input_output/3_printf.md

 It is the sub-specifier that denotes the minimum number of characters that will be printed.

-If the number of characters is less than the specified width, the white space will be used to fill the remaining characters’ places.
+If the number of characters is less than the specified width, the white space will be used to fill the remaining characters' places.
 But if the number of characters is greater than the specified width, all the characters will be still printed without cutting off any.

 Syntax